massclown/HalfSwordTrainerMod/README.md

 Jump does not work when the player is down on the ground.

+Jump does not work well when changing the game speed.

 ### Other good things

 * UE4SS also enables the Unreal Engine console, which can be shown by pressing `F10` or `@`.
 It is useful to change video settings that are not exposed in Half Sword original UI.